-(1) Routing Buttons
+Routing Buttons

-Routes to tracks, groups or main outputs for the currently assigned path can be made or removed by pressing the numbered buttons in the routing section of these panels.
+Routes to tracks, groups or main outputs for the currently assigned path can be made or removed by pressing the numbered buttons in the routing section.
 In addition to the indicative LEDs on the fader's channel control section the button LED will light to indicate that the route is made.

-(2) Track Output
+Track Output

-The Track Output section controls the output to the multi-track, after the track mix.
-The 24 track outputs can also be used as IFB or general purpose bus outputs.
-24 optional bargraphs can be fitted in the upstand to monitor the output level.
+The Track Output section controls the output to the multitrack, after the track mix.
+The 48 track outputs can also be used as IFB or general purpose bus outputs.

-The track output being controlled is selected by pressing SEL plus the required track routing button 1-24.
+The track output being controlled is selected by pressing SEL plus the required track routing button 1-48.
 Tone or Talkback can be fed to the selected track using the TONE and TB buttons.
 ALL makes the control a Master, controlling all the tracks at once.